 e.g. we have three separate columns like VARCHAR(MAX), CHAR(6000) and TEXT so combination of these all columns cannot fit in the 8KB size.

-The SQL Server Database Engine moves the record column with the largest width to another page in the ROW_OVERFLOW_DATA allocation unit while maintaining a 24-byte pointer on the original page.
+The SQL Server Database Engine moves the record column with the largest width to another page in the ROW_OVERFLOW_DATA allocation unit, and it is maintaining a 24-byte pointer on the original page.

 To moving of the large records to another page is a dynamic process because records can become a larger at any point of time while executing UPDATE operations.

-If the UPDATE operation makes a small size of the record, it back to the original page in the IN_ROW_DATA allocation unit.
+If the UPDATE operation makes a small size of the record, it backs to the original page in the IN_ROW_DATA allocation unit.

-Whenever we are combining VARCHAR, NVARCHAR, BLOB, VARBINARY kind of data column in one table, internally SQL Server separates the data pages because it may exceed the 8KB row size.
+Whenever we are combining VARCHAR, NVARCHAR, BLOB, VARBINARY kind of data column in a table, internally SQL Server separates the data pages because it may exceed the 8KB row size.